-Approve Resolution No. 21-5179 accepting the findings and recommendations in the Regional Congestion Pricing Study Report, as recommended by the Joint Policy Advisory Committee on Transportation (JPACT) on July 15, 2021.
+Approve Resolution No. 21-5179 accepting the findings and recommendations in the Regional Congestion Pricing Study (RCPS) Report, as the Joint Policy Advisory Committee on Transportation is expected to recommend on September 16, 2021.

 IDENTIFIED POLICY OUTCOMES

 This work fulfills the direction provided in Chapter 8 of the 2018 RTP (Moving Forward Together).
 Section 8.2.3.2 (Regional Congestion Pricing Technical Analysis) acknowledges that current transportation supply-focused strategies to address congestion in the region are insufficient, and that we must also manage demand.
 It calls for a comprehensive regional study to be undertaken before the next update to the RTP to evaluate potential mobility, climate and equity impacts and policy implications of various pricing programs, including cordon pricing, VMT-based pricing and network based pricing.